The Lodge at Moosehead Lake: Adventure is calling… A Complete North Woods Experience

 - Can be adapted for up to 4 people with two canoes

 - Offered from Memorial Day weekend through 1st of October

 - Priced for 2 plus private guide – available only to Lodge guests

 - Book when you make your room reservation or call the Lodge

 Float Plane Ride

 Enjoy an eagle's eye view of nature's splendor

 There is no better way to view the Moosehead region than by air.
-A floatplane takes off and lands on the water.
+Enjoy the breathtaking experience as a floatplane takes off and lands on the water.
 With an eagle’s eye view you can truly appreciate the spectacular scenery and vastness of this forty by twenty mile lake and surrounding mountains.
-Who knows, you might even see a moose!
+If you're lucky, you may see some moose too!
 Tours range from $55 - $65 per person for thirty to forty minutes.
-Make your reservation while at the Lodge - weather dependent.
+Make your reservation while at the Lodge, depending upon the weather.
 Consider a floatplane for a remote fishing expedition from the Lodge or a day of canoeing, lunch on the beach and flight back.
 You'll fall in love with this historic transportation experience the International Seaplane Fly-in – the second weekend in September every year.

 The Original Fly-In Canoe Trip